symbiote/silverstripe-memberprofiles/README.md

 user registers they will be added to these groups, and an existing Member must belong to these groups in order to edit their profile on this profile page.

+In addition to the fixed group membership, users are also able to select optional groups to belong to (if desired).
+The list of groups they can select from is chosen in the bottom group list.
+To actually let users select, the "Groups" field must be made editable in the list of fields above.

 ### Validation
 The "Validation" tab makes it possible to enable email validation, which means that a user must click on a link emailed to them before they can log in.